Gredwitch/Dagor-Asset-Explorer/readme.md

 DAE was designed to fulfill a few purposes:
 - Export static models without having to go through the hassle of using Ninja Ripper in the CDK
 - Export assets from Enlisted
-- (todo) Export models with skeletons
+- Export models with skeletons
-- (todo) Export map props easily
+- Export map props easily
 - (todo) Streamline model export to the Source engine

 ## What's working:
 - Exporting most textures (I used [klensy's wt-tools](https://github.com/klensy/wt-tools) as a base and added DXT10 support)
 - Exporting most RendInst and DynModels
-- ~~Exporting map prop layout~~ (I yet have to implement a dialog for this but it does work)
+- Exporting map prop layout
 - ~~Exporting sounds~~ (the program used to have FMod bank support, but I removed it after rewriting it and lacked the courage to add it back)

+You should export all models to DMF as it is the only format with full skeleton and material support.
+Download the [Blender importer here](https://github.com/Gredwitch/Dagor-Asset-Explorer-Tools).

-Models are exported to the OBJ format.
+Models can be exported to OBJ without skeleton.
 An MTL file is automaticaly generated and textures are exported adequately (you can toggle this in the options).

 ## What's not working:
-- DynModels don't have skeleton support (so all meshes are in the center)
 - DynModels skinned meshes are not exported
-- (rare) some models and textures have squashed UVs
+- Most vehicle skeletons are not loaded correctly

 ## Map prop export demo